Keeping you safe.

 We recommend enabling the Password Self-Reset feature if you have not done so already.
 Once logged in to Online Banking, select Options > Personal Options and enter a Password Self-Reset Question and Answer.

 The bank provides alert contacts to you to help prevent fraudulent use of your debit card.
 The First Reliance Fraud Center will identify potentially fraudulent transactions on your debit card 24 hours a day, 365 days a year, and will contact you to verify legitimate purchases, and block your card when needed.

 If a transaction on your card appears to be a low, moderate or high risk for fraud the Fraud Protection system will attempt to reach you:

-- You will receive a text alert from 32874, which also has the “fraud” or “no fraud” option for our customer to choose.
+- You will receive a text alert, which also has the “fraud” or “no fraud” option for you to choose.
 The system will identify which number on your customer profile is able to accept texts.
 This is another reason to ensure phone numbers are always updated with First Reliance Bank

 - After 5 minutes, if no response is received, you will then receive automatic phone calls to confirm or deny fraud.
 The first round of calls with start with Home, mobile, then work number.